 IMS was considered the largest vendor of U.S. physician prescribing data.
-It was best known for its collection of healthcare information spanning sales, de-identified prescription data, medical claims, electronic medical records and social media.
-Quintiles on the other hand was the largest provider of clinical research services and already a leader on in the clinical trial services market.
+It was best known for its collection of healthcare information spanning sales, de-identified prescription data, medical claims, electronic medical records, and social media.
+Quintiles on the other hand were the largest provider of clinical research services and already a leader on in the clinical trial services market.

-Coupling of these two mega-companies resulted in an behemoth that has series of services and capabilities for pharma industry to utilize them.
+Coupling of these two mega-companies resulted in a behemoth that has a series of services and capabilities for the pharma industry to utilize them.
 This merger has resulted in an entity that: